lsst/dp1_lsst_io/docs/tutorials/portal/103/portal-103-4.rst

 **6. Review the three-table join results.**
 The join of ``Object`` to ``ForcedSource`` is one-to-many, and the join of ``ForcedSource`` to ``CcdVisit`` is many-to-one.
-To view the coverage chart, click the "Coverage" tab at the top of the upper left panel.
+Again, to view the coverage chart, click the "Coverage" tab at the top of the upper left panel.

 .. figure:: images/portal-103-4-2.png
     :name: portal-103-4-2